NativeScript/docs-v7/ui/ui-dialogs.md

 }
 ```

-Note that the `showModal` function actually returns a promise which is resolved when the dialog closes.
+Note that the `showModal` function actually returns a promise that is resolved when the dialog closes.
 The value you pass to the `closeCallback` will be the value returned by the promise.
 Let's modify the `show` function in the main component so that it shows the result when the dialog closes:

 ``` TypeScript